 What to do?

-• Apply pressure to the affected area to stop the bleeding.
-Certain body parts are more prone to bleed and require applying pressure for 10 minutes.
+- Apply pressure to the affected area to stop the bleeding.
+Certain body parts are more prone to bleed (for example, the head) and require applying pressure for 10 minutes.

-• If you consider it necessary, apply an antibiotic cream recommended to you by your doctor to the cut.
+- If you consider it necessary, apply an antibiotic cream recommended by your doctor to the cut.

 What not to do?

-• Be sure not to expose the cut in direct sunlight, as this can create a scar.
+- Be sure not to expose the cut to direct sunlight, as this can create a scar.

-• Don’t use harsh or scented soap on the wound, instead use a gentle neutral soap.
+- Don’t use harsh or scented soap on the wound, instead use a gentle neutral one.